Vienna Stadtbahn: Conversion to U-Bahn

-After the originally planned by the municipality of Vienna full integration of the Stadtbahn into the tram network was still rejected in the course of 1923, was also the Viennese Electric Light Rail, abbreviated W.E.St., formally a classic railway.
+The municipality of Vienna had tried to integrate the Stadtbahn into the tram network, but this was rejected in 1923.
+In 1925, they formed the Viennese Electric Light Rail, abbreviated W.E.St.
 After comparatively rapid electrification and numerous smaller adaptations, it gradually went into operation between 3 June 1925 and 20 October 1925.
-From the latter date was also the new community tariff with the tram, which brought the new means of transport economic success.
+It followed the same lines as the Stadtbahn, but with tram cars rather than main line railway cars.
+At the same time, a new community tax was put in place to fund the system.

-The electrified network was completely separated from the rest of the railway network from 1925 and instead linked to the urban tram network at two points by the mixed operating line 18G.
-Used - also in the pure Stadtbahn traffic - classic two-axle tram cars, which were considered over the decades as a trademark of the electric Stadtbahn.
+In 1925, the electrified network was completely separated from the rest of the railway network and linked to the urban tram network at two points by the mixed operating line 18G.
+They used - also in the pure Stadtbahn traffic - classic two-axle tram cars, which were considered over the decades as a trademark of the electric Stadtbahn.
 For the 450 engines and sidecars purchased at that time, the new operator built three new operating stations in Michelbeuern, Heiligenstadt and Hütteldorf-Hacking and hired 823 new employees for the new company branch.

-The dissolution of the commission for traffic facilities in Vienna in 1934 finally sealed the existence of the original steam railway.
+The dissolution of the Commission for Traffic Facilities in Vienna in 1934 finally sealed the end of the original steam railway.
 As a result, the municipality of Vienna also took over the infrastructure of the electrified network, which was henceforth licensed only as a small train without freight traffic, while the suburban line then completely fell to the state railway.
 The Second World War hit hard, especially in the last year of the war in 1945, the electric Stadtbahn, they could not be completely reactivated until 1954.
 At the latest in the 1960s, the Stadtbahn was subject to a modernization backlog, because the subway planning came at that time only slowly.
 It was not until 1976 that the first Stadtbahn section was converted to subway operation.
 On 7 October 1989 ultimately received the two belt lines G and GD, the sign of the last two Stadtbahn lines ever, the new line signal U6.
 Thus, apart from the remaining infrastructure, the history of Wiener Stadtbahn ended after more than 91 years.